marcopennekamp/lore/vm/poem.md

     - **Instruction count** (uint16)
     - **Instructions** (Instruction*)

-Note that functions backing lambdas (used with the `Lambda` instruction) may not have type parameter *bounds*.
+Note that functions backing lambdas (used with the `FunctionLambda` instruction) may not have type parameter *bounds*.
 The VM expects all type parameters to have the bounds `Nothing` and `Any`.

 ### Instructions